 If you like sewing you might like to try my other projects:

 Let me know if you get motivated to have a go or if you recommend another style of fabric flower.
-Remember to pin this page so that you can find it again (and all those great tutorials).
+Remember to pin this page on Pinterest so that you can find it again (and all those great tutorials).